Paying and Persuading: Introduction

 The literature on persuasion with transfers is similarly sparse. \cite{li2017model} solves an example where Sender can pay and persuade in a static setting with binary actions, binary states, and state-independent payoffs.
-Further afield, \cite{ravid2022learning}, \cite{terstiege2022competitive}, and \cite{YamashitaZhu2023} study the joint design of information and transfers in auctions and screening, assuming the individual who persuades (Seller) is distinct from the one who pays (buyer).
-To the best of my knowledge, this paper is the first to consider a general model (static or dynamic) where the principal controls information and transfers, and the first to establish qualitative properties of the optimal mechanism.
-I also provide a new characterization of the value of dynamic persuasion (with payments), which nest the value of dynamic persuasion (by taking the cost of transfers to $\infty$).
+Further afield, \cite{ravid2022learning}, \cite{terstiege2022competitive}, and \cite{YamashitaZhu2023} study the joint design of information and transfers in auctions and screening, assuming the individual who persuades (Seller) is distinct from the one who pays (Buyer).
+In the one-shot context, \cite{DovalSkreta2022} fully characterize the optimal joint paying-and-persuading model in a mechanism design context by recasting limited commitment on the designer's part as a Bayes plausibility constraint.
+Finally, in the dynamic context \cite{HornerSkrzypacz2016} consider a binary-state game where the persuader is paid transfers for revealing information, and show that multi-stage communication is always beneficial to the high-type agent.
+Relatedly, \cite{MadsenWilliamsSkrzypacz2026} study a static, reduced-form model where a principal trades off between quasilinear transfers and convex amenity tools, interpreting the convex cost as continuation utility in a dynamic interaction reminiscent of my setting.
+To the best of my knowledge, this paper is the first to embed transfers into a dynamic model of persuasion, and the first to establish qualitative properties of the optimal mechanism.
+I also provide a new characterization of the value of dynamic persuasion with payments, which nest the value of dynamic persuasion alone (by taking the cost of transfers to be arbitrarily large).

 Also related is the literature on information design in optimal stopping problems (\cite{ely_szydlowski2020}, \cite{OrlovSkrzypaczZryumov2020}, \cite{koh2022attention} and \cite{koh2024persuasion}), which characterizes the optimal mechanism when Receiver takes an action only once and the state is perfectly persistent.
-Importantly, transfers are absent in this literature.
+Importantly, flexible endogenous transfers are absent in this literature.
 Consequently the economic forces driving our models are quite different.
 Particularly related is \cite{ely_szydlowski2020}, who study optimal dynamic information design in a continuous time, work-or-shirk model when the transfer scheme is fixed and paid out only at the end; I show that when transfers can be endogenously combined with information in any flexible fashion, payments are paid out only after the initial (pathwise) period of pure information design.

 I also draw from the literature on information design in moral hazard (\cite{ely2022optimal} and \cite{ely_rayo_2024feedback}).
 These papers allow for transfers, but must assume a perfectly persistent binary state as they seek to characterize the optimal mechanism explicitly.
 In the case without moral hazard but where the principal has access both instruments, I show the optimal contract has a \emph{loyalty contract} structure, in contrast to their results.